and mental wellbeing for children and young people

 “Just one emotionally available adult in the school, community or home can make all the difference…

-(*Also referred to Relational Policies to avoid confusion with sex and relationships policies!)
+(*Increasingly referred to as Relational Policies to avoid confusion with sex and relationships policies!)

 TIS Training in Cornwall

-Practitioners will have been provided with a sample relationships policy based on the PRRR model and some additional guidance materials based on their TIS training.
+Practitioners who trained with Trauma Informed Schools UK will have been provided with a sample relationships policy based on the PRRR model and some additional guidance materials.